Steven Callahan: Adrift: Seventy-six Days Lost at Sea

-Callahan's use of an EPIRB (Emergency Position-Indicating Radio Beacon) and many flares did not trigger a rescue.
+Callahan's use of an EPIRB (emergency position-indicating radio beacon) and many flares did not trigger a rescue.
 EPIRBs were not monitored by satellites at the time, and he was in too empty a part of the ocean to be heard by aircraft.
 Ships did not spot his flares.
 While adrift, he spotted nine ships, most in the two sea lanes he crossed, but from the beginning, Callahan knew that he could not rely upon rescue but instead must, for an undetermined time, rely upon himself and maintaining a shipboard routine for survival.
 He routinely exercised, navigated, prioritized problems, made repairs, fished, improved systems, and built food and water stocks for emergencies.

 On the eve of April 20, 1982, he spotted lights on the island of Marie Galante, south east of Guadeloupe.
 The next day, on Callahan's 76th day afloat in the raft, fishermen picked him up just offshore, drawn to him by birds hovering over the raft, which were attracted by the ecosystem that had developed around it.
 During the ordeal, he faced sharks, raft punctures, equipment deterioration, physical deterioration, and mental stress.
 Having lost a third of his weight and being covered with scores of saltwater sores, he was taken to a local hospital and spent six weeks recovering.

 During his journey, Callahan experienced a few positive elements aside from suffering, describing the night sky at one point as "A view of heaven from a seat in hell."
 He still enjoys sailing and the sea, which he calls the world's greatest wilderness.
 Since his survival drift, he's made dozens of additional offshore passages and ocean crossings, most of them with no more than two other crew.

 This incident is featured on the I Shouldn't Be Alive episode "76 Days Adrift".
-Callahan's story also featured on an episode of British survival expert Ray Mears television series Extreme Survival.
+Callahan's story also featured on an episode of British survival expert Ray Mears television series Extreme Survival, and on an episode of the History Channel series Vanishings!.